-Course Selection
+Course Requests

-Students are encouraged to select courses under the advisement of both parents and teachers.
-It is important to make wise choices when registering remembering that the number of classes in each subject depends on the number of students selecting that course each spring.
-Therefore the school does not decide the number of courses - you do!
+Students are encouraged to request courses under the advisement of both parents and teachers.
+It is important to make wise choices when requesting remembering that the number of classes in each subject depends on the number of students requesting that course each spring.
+Therefore, the school does not decide the number of courses - you do!
 A sufficient number of requests will be required for a course to be offered (especially Level 1 and elective courses).